 The restrictions contained in a franchise agreement include things such as

 - prohibitions against operating a competing business, and

 - restrictions on the recruitment of employees after termination.

-These terms set out the method by which a franchisee may sell the franchise business.
+The franchise agreement will set out the method by which a franchisee may sell the franchise business.
 Some franchise systems allow their franchisees to sell the franchise business, while other franchise systems write in buy back or right of first refusal clauses.